 If you’re looking for a functional casual watch, you won’t find much better in this price range than this Fossil piece.

 This watch is another brilliant piece from Fossil’s lauded minimalist collection.

-The design on this piece is as straightforward as it gets: gold-colored stick markers and hands on a royal blue background, stainless steel case, and brown leather strap.
+The design on this piece is as straightforward as it gets: gold-colored stick markers and hands-on a royal blue background, stainless steel case, and brown genuine leather strap.

 This is a timeless color combination that has been used all throughout history.

 Not only does this watch look great, but the slim case allows the watch to comfortably sit under the cuff of your best dress shirt.